 The allocation of FIs takes into account the 2014-2020 lessons learnt, where the market showed a very limited interest to use FIs in the waste management.
 Despite the efforts made from 01.2017 to 06.2021 no FIs ware provided under PA2 and the agreement between the MA and FMFIB was terminated in 2022.
 The type, the scope and the amount of the FIs for the new period are determined based on analyses and studies of the Ex-Ante Assessment of FIs for 2021-2027 period.
 The Ex-ante assessment states that there is a potential for projects in the waste sector with regard to the low recycling levels.
 According to the assessment there is a potential for combined support (in two separate operations) through loans to cover the own cofinancing in projects financed with grants (e.g. for municipal waste infrastructure), as well as for a stand-alone loan for waste recycling measures.
-The following parameters are defined: the proposed amount of FIs under PE is EUR 15.3 mln (EU share - EUR 12.7 mln).
+The following parameters are defined: the proposed amount of FIs under PE is EUR 15 mln (EU share - EUR 12.46 mln).
 The defined financial product is a loan intended to provide financing for beneficiaries' own participation or a stand-alone instrument.
 The expected additional financing, provided by the financial intermediaries is EUR 3.63 mln incl. fees and the expected leverage effect is 1.43 x.
-This estimates a FIs amount to final recipients of EUR 18.2 mln under total investments of EUR 204.5 mln.
+This estimates a FIs amount to final recipients of EUR 18.6 mln under total investments of EUR 204.5 mln.

-Reference: point (d)(ii) of Article 22(3) CPR and Article 8 ERDF and CF Regulation
+Reference: point (d)(ii) of Article 22(3) CPR and Article 8 ERDF and CF Regulation and resource efficient Transition RCO Investments in facilities for Euro 242 400 4 968 000 economy Less developed 107 separate waste collection Euro 757 600 15 032 000

-Priority Specific objective Fund Category of region ID [5] Indicator [255] Measurem ent unit Milesto ne (2024) Target (2029) Promotin g the transition to a Transition RCO 34 canacity for tonnes/ye ar 4 000 80 000 transition to a nsition ERD F Less developed tonnes/ye ar 12 500 250 000 Waste Waste circular and resource Transition RCO 107 Investments in facilities for Euro 242 400 4 968 000 effici economy Less developed separate waste collection Euro 757 600 15 032 000
+Priority Specific objective Fund Category of region ID [5] Indicator [255] Measurem ent unit Milesto ne (2024) Target (2029) Waste Promotin g the ERD Transition RCO Additional tonnes/ye ar 4 000 48 000 waste transition to a circular F Less developed 34 capacity for waste recycling tonnes/ye ar 12 500 150 000

-Priorit y Specific objective Fund Catego ry of region ID [5] Indicator [255] Measure ment unit Basel ine or refer ence value Referen ce year Targ et (2029 Source of data [200] Commen ts [200] Promoti io ERDF - Transit ion n.cn Waste 0 2021 80 000 Support Waste ng the transitio n to a Less develo ped RCR 103 collected separately tonnes/ year 0 2021 250 000 ed projects, PE MA waste and resource efficient e ERDF EKDF EKDF LKDI EKDI ERDI EKDI EKDI Transit ion D.CD Wasta tonnes/ year 0 2021 80 000 Support econom y Less develo ped develo RCR 47 Waste recycled tonnes/ year 0 2021 250 000 ed projects, PE MA
+Priorit y Specific objective Fund Catego ry of region ID [5] Indicator [255] Measure ment unit Basel ine or refer ence value Referen ce year Targ et (2029 Source of data [200] Commen ts [200] Promoti Transit ion D.CD.
+Waste tonnes/ year 0 2021 80 000 Support Waste ng the transitio n to a circular ERDF Less develo ped RCR 103 collected separately tonnes/ year 0 2021 250 000 ed projects, PE MA waste and resource efficient ERDF Transit ion D GD D.C.D.
+Waste tonnes/ year 0 2021 48 000 Support ed econom y Less develo ped RCR 47 recycled tonnes/ year 0 2021 150 000 projects, PE MA